-ONU Law has prided itself on providing an individualized legal education to our students for 128 years.
-The mission of our institution is to create practice-ready attorneys, and we accomplish this goal by guaranteeing our students numerous opportunities for skills courses, clinical placements, and individualized instruction from leading scholars.
-The small class size and enviable 11:1 student to faculty ratio allow our students to graduate with a strong foundation in legal theory, and the tools to become successful practitioners.
-Additionally, our well-rounded curriculum and emphasis on academic support have allowed our graduates to consistently achieve success on the Bar exam.
+ONU Law has prided itself on providing an individualized legal education to our students for more than 130 years.
+The mission of our institution is to create practice-ready attorneys, and we accomplish this goal by guaranteeing our students numerous opportunities for skills courses, clinical and externship placements, and individualized instruction from leading scholars.
+The small class size and enviable 7:1 student-to-faculty ratio allow our students to graduate with a strong foundation in legal theory, and the tools to become successful practitioners.
+Additionally, our well-rounded curriculum and emphasis on academic support have allowed our graduates to consistently achieve success on the bar exam.

 We are looking for students who will thrive in an experience-driven legal program, and we hope that you can become a partner in our efforts to recruit the most qualified students.
 Through this webpage we hope that we can highlight the qualities that create what we call “The ONU Law Difference.”
 The office of law admissions would welcome the opportunity to speak with you or a representative of your institution about any questions you may have about a specific program or the education we offer our students.

 THREE DISTINCTIVE FEATURES ABOUT OUR PROGRAM

 A. The Summer Starter Program: High GPA, Low LSAT?